What Does Schizoid Personality Disorder Look Like?

 Although it’s not known what exactly causes ScPD, it’s thought that genetics are one of the main risk factors for developing schizoid personality disorder.
 Having a childhood caregiver who was emotionally distant may also play a role.

-Schizoid personality disorder vs. other disorders
+Schizoid personality disorder vs. other mental health disorders

 Schizoid personality disorder can sometimes be hard to diagnose.
 This is because its symptoms may overlap with other personality disorders and conditions.
 While these disorders may seem similar on the surface, there are a few key differences that may be worth considering.